Control of molecular rotation in helium nanodroplets with an optical centrifuge

-The planar ONNO geometry depicted in the inset of Fig.~\ref{fig:Geometry} is the most stable isomer of \notwo{}~\cite{Relative-stabilities-of-NO22001}, and the most prevalent isomer formed in helium droplets~\cite{Infrared-Spectroscopy-and-Structure2016}.
-The most polarizable axis of the dimer is the axis connecting the two NO molecules (axis $x$ in Fig.~\ref{fig:Geometry})~\cite{NIST-Computational-Chemistry2022}.
-Hence, we expect this axis to be captured by the optical centrifuge.
+The planar ONNO geometry depicted in the inset of Fig.~\ref{fig:Geometry} is the most stable isomer of \notwo{} (acyclic cis-ONNO~\cite{High-level-theoretical-study2012, Relative-stabilities-of-NO22001}), and the most prevalent isomer formed in helium droplets~\cite{Infrared-Spectroscopy-and-Structure2016}.
+The most polarizable axis of the dimer is the axis connecting the two nitrogen atoms (\mbox{N-N} axis)~\cite{NIST-Computational-Chemistry2022}.
+Hence, we expect this axis to align with the polarization vector of the centrifuge, and follow its rotation in the $XZ$ plane.
 The time-dependent behavior of the centrifuge-induced molecular alignment can then be determined by measuring \costh{} of the NO$^{+}$ fragments as a function of the cfCFG-probe delay.